obonhamcarter/inJuneWeb/content/outreach/_index.md

 # Welcome!

-On this page, you will find some beginner resources for getting aquatinted with data, data analytics and research.
-In effect, you can make your own tracks in to research project without writing a single line of code.
-I hope you enjoy your stay!
+On these pages, you will find some beginner resources for getting acquainted with data analytics, information and research.

----
+This part of the site is a work in progress.
+As you click through the pages, you will note that each page has a specific theme which addresses a particular element of analysis (visualizations, programming, data collection and similar).

+I hope you enjoy your stay here, and that you will let me know of any ideas that you may have that may improve the comprehension, programming, technique of these pages.

-### Descriptions of works
+### Themes